MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 26. In the **IT Admins** pane that appears, the **General** tab is displayed by default.
 Select the **Members** tab.

 27. The **Members** tab displays sections for the Owners and the Members.
-Under the **Members** section, you can see that there are zero (0) members.
+Under the **Members** section, you can see that there are no members.
 Under this section, select **View all and manage members** to add members to the group.

 28. In the **Members** pane that appears, select **+Add members**.
 This displays the list of active Microsoft 365 users.